squirrels-analytics/squirrels-analytics.github.io/docs/references/cli/init.md

     - A `parameters.py` file if `py` was specified for parameters
     - A `context.py` file

 Additional prompts are also provided to inquire whether certain files (such as `pyconfigs/auth.py`) are needed.
-Below is a description of files specific to a Squirrels project.
+Below is a description of files that may be included in a Squirrels project.

 |File|Description|
 |:---|:----------|